 Further, the United Kingdom's vote in favor of exiting the EU, often referred to as Brexit, has created uncertainty with regard to data protection regulation in the United Kingdom.
-Beginning in 2021, the data protections of the GDPR continued to apply to United Kingdom-related processing of personal data in substantially unvaried form under the so-called "UK GDPR."
+The data protections in the GDPR continue to apply to United Kingdom-related processing of personal data in substantially unvaried form under the so-called "UK GDPR."
 However, going forward, there will be increasing potential for divergence in the application and interpretation of the data protection laws as between the United Kingdom and the EEA.
 Furthermore, the relationship between the United Kingdom and the EEA in relation to certain aspects of data protection law remains somewhat uncertain.
-On June 28, 2021, the European Commission issued an adequacy decision under the GDPR which allows personal data transfers (other than those carried out for the purposes of United Kingdom immigration control) from the EEA to the United Kingdom to continue without restriction for four years (ending June 27, 2025).
+On June 28, 2021, the European Commission issued an adequacy decision under the GDPR which allows personal data transfers from the EEA to the United Kingdom to continue without restriction for four years (ending June 27, 2025).
 After that period, the adequacy decision may be renewed, however, only if the United Kingdom continues to ensure an adequate level of data protection.
-During these four years, the European Commission will continue to monitor the situation in the United Kingdom and could intervene at any point if the United Kingdom deviates from the level of data protection in place at the time of the issuance of the adequacy decision.
+During this time, the European Commission will continue to monitor the situation in the United Kingdom and could intervene at any point if the United Kingdom deviates from the level of data protection in place at the time of the issuance of the adequacy decision.
 If the adequacy decision is withdrawn or not renewed, transfers of personal data from the EEA to the United Kingdom will require a valid 'transfer mechanism' and we may be required to implement new processes and put new agreements in place, such as SCCs, to enable transfers of personal data form the EEA to the United Kingdom will require a valid 'transfer mechanism' and we may be required to continue.

 Moreover, states in the U.S. are constantly adopting new data protection laws or amending existing laws, requiring attention to frequently changing regulatory requirements.
-For example, California recently enacted legislation, which became effective on January 1, 2020, that has been called the first "GDPR-like" law in the U.S. Known as the California Consumer Privacy Act (CCPA), gives California residents expanded rights to access and delete their personal information, opt out of certain personal information sharing and receive detailed information about how their personal information is used by requiring covered companies to provide new disclosures to California consumers (as that term is broadly defined and can include any of our current or future employees who may be California residents) and provide such residents new ways to opt-out of certain sales of personal information.
-The CCPA authorizes private lawsuits to recover statutory damages for data breaches that is expected to increase data breach litigation.
-The CCPA also allows for statutory fines for noncompliance (up to \$7,500 per violation).
-Although the CCPA exempts some personal information processed in the context of clinical trials, the CCPA, to the extent applicable to our business and operations, may increase our potential liability with respect to other personal information we maintain about California residents.
+For example, the California Consumer Privacy Act of 2018 (CCPA), imposes obligations on businesses to which it applies.
+These obligations include, without limitation, providing specific disclosures in privacy notices, affording California residents certain rights to their personal data, and requiring businesses subject to the CCPA to implement certain measures to effectuate California residents' personal data rights.
+The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation).
 In addition, it is anticipated that the California Privacy Rights Act of 2020 (CPRA), effective January 1, 2023, will expand the CCPA.
 For example, the CPRA establishes a new California Privacy Protection Agency to enforce the CCPA (as amended), which could increase the risk of an enforcement action.
+Although the CCPA and the CPRA exempt some personal information processed in the context of clinical trials, these laws, to the extent applicable to our business and operations, may increase our potential liability with respect to other personal information we maintain about California residents.
 Moreover, other states have enacted data privacy laws.
 For example, Virginia passed the Consumer Data Protection Act and Colorado passed the Colorado Privacy Act, both of which differ from the CPRA and become effective in 2023.